Questfall/docs/quest-mining/completion/rpg-attributes/crafting.md

 Planned cost-efficiency trait for raising rarity on level-based items, especially equipment.

 **How it resolves.** The cost keeps a 20% core.
-Trait and grants shrink only the reducible 80% part; Gems remain the main limiter when evolution launches.
+Every completed Rarity mastery rank adds `5 Rarity Efficiency`.
+Mastery and direct-grant Efficiency are added together, then divide only the reducible 80% Essence fee.
+One Gem of the source rarity remains required when evolution launches.

 ### Direct Grant Ranges